MENU

 Requirements

-2. Students must notify us in advance if you are late or absent from a lesson, or if your enrollment needs to be cancelled.
+2. Students must notify us in advance if you are late or absent from a lesson, or if your enrolment needs to be cancelled.

 3. Students are expected to make an effort to prepare for the class or do assignments if necessary.